ViktoriyaHor/HealthClinic/README.md

 # HealthClinic
 ASP.NET Core Web App MVC Project
-# Training Project: MvcMovies

-## Project Overview

-This project is a training application developed using ASP.NET Core MVC.
-It is built on Ubuntu and uses Visual Studio Code as the development environment.
-The project utilizes .NET CLI commands for creating and managing the application.
+*Description:* "HealthClinic" is a medical information system designed for clinics to manage medical data and ensure quality patient care.

+*Home Page* - a main page of the application provides an introduction to the clinic, including essential information about and contact details.

+*Login/Logout*
+The application offers secure user authentication, allowing users to log in with their email and password, with options to remember login details, and to securely log out.

+*Admin Panel Pages*  contains
+- list of users with the ability to create/edit/delete
+- list of roles with the ability to create/edit/delete and assign to user

 ## Technology Stack

 - **Framework:** ASP.NET Core MVC
-- **Database:** SQLite(Development), MySQL(Production)
+- **Database:** SQL Server (via Entity Framework Core)
 - **ORM:** Entity Framework Core
 - **Development Tools:** Visual Studio Code, .NET CLI
-- **Web Server:** Kestrel
+- **Front-End Framework:** Bootstrap
+- **Authentication and Authorization:** ASP.NET Identity
+- **Version Control:** Git

 ## Features

 - **CRUD Operations:** Implemented for managing resources.
 - **Database Integration:** Uses SQL Server with Entity Framework Core for database management.
 - **Basic Data Validation:** Includes fundamental validation and error handling mechanisms.
-- **Seed data** Implement seeding to populate the database with initial data.
-- **Search Functionality:** Allows users to search through data.
+- ****

 ## Steps Taken to Build and Create the Project

 1. **Create the Project:**
    ```
-   dotnet new mvc -o MvcMovie
+   dotnet new mvc -o HealthClinic
-   code -r MvcMovie
+   code -r HealthClinic
    ```

 2. **Trust the HTTPS Development Certificate**